designedmind/2017/CFP.md

 passive role, bereft of specific features that distinguish it from information processing in general.
 Another, related intuition construes consciousness as an emergent epiphenomenon, something that accompanies certain kinds of complex behaviours.
-Again, this leaves consciousness in a passive role, with little to do except come along for the ride.

-The basic problem with these perspectives is that they neglect the distinct functional role that consciousness plays in our behaviour.
-Human beings have a rich set of consciousness-related capabilities: they can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how they believe the world to be, summarise their goals and plans, explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
-We intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, whilst remaining curiously oblivious to the fact that if we are able to talk about consciousness at all, then it must be a psychological mechanism taking place in the physical world.
+The basic problem with these perspectives is that they leave consciousness in a passive role, with little to do except come along for the ride.
+This neglects the extents the distinct functional role that consciousness plays in our behaviour.
+Consciousness much of the subject matter of what we say and do: we can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how they believe the world to be, summarise our goals and plans, explain the world around our in terms of possibilities for action, and justify the actions we take in terms of consciously held beliefs, desires and feelings.
+While we intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that if we are able to talk about consciousness at all, then can only be a psychological mechanism taking place in the physical world.

 It is this feature of our phenotype &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; that is the proper target, or explanandum, of a science of consciousness.
 Our _belief_ in the so-called Hard Problem needs to be taken seriously, but not the Hard Problem itself.
-Modern theories along these lines, developed by Daniel Dennett and others, propose that we understand consciousness as a control mechanism.
+Modern theories along these lines, developed by Daniel Dennett and others, propose that we understand consciousness as the _content_ of an internal self-model.
 What we intuit as a &ldquo;private realm&rdquo; is functionality operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.

 This perspective on consciousness seems radical at first, but a growing body of evidence shows it to be capable of reconciling the scientific image with